Asymptotic Theory and Sequential Testing for Adaptive Bandits: Sequential tests under the UNB Process

 The sequential test statistic $\left(\Psi_n(g(t_1)),\Psi_n(g(t_2)),\cdots,\Psi_n(g(t_K)) \right)$ has the asymptotically {\it canonical joint distribution} defined in \cite[Chapter 3]{Jennison2000}.
 This result embeds the UNB process in the standard group sequential framework and provides the theoretical basis for using the $\alpha$ spending approach \citep{Lan1983} to construct stopping boundaries.

 Let $(c_1,\dots,c_K)$ denote a sequence of one-sided rejection boundaries.
-The following corollary shows the asymptotic power of the sequential test. \begin{corollary} Suppose Assumptions \ref{meanbound}--\ref{asspar} hold.
-Under the fixed alternative hypothesis $H_1: h(\bm\mu_{[{\mathcal{A}}]})=\tau>0$, the power of the sequential test converges to 1 as $n\to\infty$.
+The following corollary shows the asymptotic power of the sequential test. \begin{corollary} Suppose that Assumptions \ref{meanbound}, \ref{meanconver} and \ref{asspar} hold.
+Under the fixed alternative $H_1: h(\bm\mu_{[{\mathcal{A}}]})=\tau>0$, the power of the sequential test converges to 1 as $n\to\infty$.
 Formally,

 \end{corollary}